Ain Ebel: Geography

+Agriculture

+Agriculture in the region depends heavily on rainfall and is primarily rain-fed.
+The main agricultural products are olives, almonds, chestnuts, pecans, figs, pomegranates, apples, and grapes.

 Climate

-The village has a Mediterranean climate and enjoys four seasons with autumn and spring being mild but rainy, winter being cold and sometimes snowy and summer being dry and very pleasant with average temperatures between 25–27 C.
+The village has a Mediterranean climate and enjoys four seasons with autumn and spring being mild but rainy, winter being cold and sometimes snowy and summer being dry and very pleasant with average temperatures between 25–27 C. Although the elevation is relatively modest compared to other regions of Lebanon, the climate is not notably warm, as winds blow from multiple directions throughout the year.

 Geology

 Deposits of bitumen, a black mixture of hydrocarbons obtained naturally, is found in Ain Ebel.
 Flint is also found; it was excavated and used to build tools by ancient dwellers of the region.

-Vegetation
+Natural Vegetation

-The main agricultural products are olives, almonds, chestnuts, pecans, grapes, figs, pomegranates, and apples.
-Oak and pine woods can be found on the outskirts of the village.
+Natural vegetation includes evergreen oaks and typical Mediterranean shrubland, such as anagyris foetida.

+After the war in 2006, Ain Ebel was included in a field survey conducted by the Ministry of Agriculture and the Association for Forest Development and Conservation (AFDC), which documented several forest fire sites in southern Lebanon.
+The fires were attributed to causes including direct bombing, the ignition of fires by fallen flares, and deliberate acts of land burning.

 In January 2023, perennial oak trees were illegally cut down in the western woods of the town, and while the culprit, a resident of Ayta ash Shab, was arrested, he was believed to be close to Hezbollah and was eventually released by a decision from the Nabatieh Public Prosecutor.

 In the 2023 Lebanon-Israel border conflict, the Israeli army conducted airstrikes on the forest areas between Ain Ebel and Bint Jbeil.
 Additionally, Israel's use of white phosphorus and other incendiary weapons burned tens of thousands of olive trees and other crops in the border area.